YashRohan07/MiniAccountSystem/README.md

 ## User Roles & Access ##
 Admin (Yash)	Can manage all users, roles, chart of accounts.

-Viewer (Dhoni)	Can view existing data only; cannot add, edit or delete.
+Viewer (Dhoni)	Can view existing data only.
+Cannot add, edit or delete.

 Accountant (Rohan) Can create and manage vouchers, manage chart of accounts, but cannot manage users and roles.